borovin/use-common-state/README.md

 `useCommonState` function has similar syntax to the [lodash get()](https://lodash.com/docs/4.17.15#get).
 The first argument is the path of the state property to get (Array|string).
 The second is the value returned for undefined resolved values (default value).
 And returns the array of `[value, setter]` similar to the regular [React useState hook](https://reactjs.org/docs/hooks-state.html).
 You can get get/set the common state properties in any component, no matter where it's placed in the components tree.
 See the full example here: https://codesandbox.io/s/use-common-state-1-p0gp6

-It's also possible to update the common state outside the component, which is handy for global actions like fetching data:
+It's also possible to update the common state outside the component, which is handy for global actions like fetching/initializing data:
 ```
 import React from "react";
 import { setCommonState } from "use-common-state";